MSPH, Johns Hopkins Bloomberg School of Public Health, 2016

 BS, University of California, San Diego, 2014

-Baldeep is a researcher with an interest in utilizing qualitative research skills and behavioral science in order to improve vaccine-seeking behavior and vaccine acceptance.
-Baldeep is dedicated to working towards contributing to positive change from a global perspective and achieving healthier living standards for all; she has a particular interest in understanding individual decisions and vaccine perceptions that impact vaccine-seeking behavior in low and low-middle income countries, while simultaneously supporting large scale policy change to drive this behavior.
-She has policy and programmatic healthcare experience, with extensive experience in working with stakeholders and effectively communicating with partners, funders, and peers.
+Baldeep is a researcher with an interest in utilizing qualitative research skills and behavioral science in order to improve vaccine uptake and acceptance.
+Baldeep is dedicated to working towards contributing to positive change from a global perspective and achieving healthier living standards for all; she has a particular interest in understanding multi-level perceptions that impact vaccine-seeking behavior in low and low-middle income countries, while simultaneously supporting policy change to improve vaccine coverage.
+She has policy and programmatic healthcare experience, with extensive experience in working with stakeholders and effectively communicating with partners, community leaders, funders, and peers.